Bachelor of Arts

 Our graduates hold positions in community service, program administration and education.
 Many pursue graduate study to become school psychologists, therapists, research scientists and mental health administrators.

-Keep reading to learn more about the psychology program and career outcomes.
+Keep reading to learn more about the B.A.
+Program in Psychology and career outcomes.

 Courses and Degree Requirements